crcritel/cloud-networking-resilience/README.md

-# Cloud Networking and Resilience
+# Cloud Networking and Resilience: Designing Scalable, Fault-Tolerant, and Highly-Available Cloud Network Architectures

 Supporting repository for the Apress title
 **_Cloud Networking and Resilience_ (Apress, 2026)**